Disappearance of Aimee Semple McPherson: Escape through the desert

-In criticism of McPherson's story, prosecutor Asa Keyes spoke of temperatures as high as 120 F the day she disappeared, and the impossibility of walking 20 mi over that territory without water.
-It was being reported McPherson seemed in unusually good health for her alleged ordeal; her clothing showed no signs of what was expected of a long walk through the desert.
-Prosecutor Asa Keyes, while speaking to McPherson during a grand jury session, said; "don't you know it is practically an impossibility for anyone, particularly a woman, to walk over the desert in Mexico in the broiling sun from noon until practically midnight without water?
+In criticism of McPherson's story, prosecutor Asa Keyes spoke of temperatures as high as 120 F the day she disappeared, (Note: Asa Keyes in his summation stated "walked 17 miles across the desert with the thermometer at 120 degrees Fahrenheit".
+His own witnesses gave as low as 100 degrees.
+Temperature was measured in Douglas at 96 degrees, C.E.
+Cross stated 97 degrees on June 22, and it was 99 degrees when he later searched the Sonora desert.) and the impossibility of walking 20 mi over that territory without water.
+It was reported that McPherson was in unusually good health for her alleged ordeal; her clothing showed no signs of what was expected of a long walk through the desert.
+Keyes, while speaking to McPherson during a grand jury session, said "Don't you know it is practically an impossibility for anyone, particularly a woman, to walk over the desert in Mexico in the broiling sun from noon until practically midnight without water?"
 The sheriff of Cochise County, James A. McDonald, and a police sergeant in Douglas, Alonzo B. Murchison, both expressed opinions about not crossing the expanse without severely damaging garments or footwear.
 Murchison also said "There is no woman that could make a trip like that and not be near complete exhaustion."

 In his affidavit in support of McPherson, R.R.
 Gonzales stated that around 1:50 am on June 23 he found an unknown woman "lying on the ground unconscious or fainted, in the gate, with her feet inside and her head out in the street.
 I thought she was dead at the time, she was cold."
 Gonzales and his wife picked her up and put her in bed.
 Police officer G.W.
-Cook stated that "in affiant's opinion she was then in a state of complete physical exhaustion."
+Cook stated that "in affiant's opinion she was then in a state of complete physical exhaustion".

-C. E. Cross testified that McPherson had no wristwatch and bore marks of binding ropes.
-After saying he had found her tracks after an all-day search in the desert, he lifted his shoes to show they were not scuffed or peeled.